Wanjirusimiyu/Covid-Data-with-Pandas-and-Matplotlib/README.md

 4. Run each cell in order to see the analysis and visualizations

-## What I Learned

-- How to clean and inspect large datasets with Pandas
-- How to visualize trends, comparisons, and relationships in data using Matplotlib and Seaborn
-- How to interpret real-world public health data and make data-driven observations
-- How to use Google Colab for collaborative data analysis

-## Future Improvements

-- Add interactivity using Plotly or Dash
-- Perform time-series forecasting with ARIMA or Prophet
-- Explore vaccination data alongside case and death trends
-- Build a dashboard or web app to share findings

 ## References

 - [Our World in Data – COVID-19 Data](https://ourworldindata.org/coronavirus)